genkgo/mail/README.md

 - Streams make sure the library has a low memory burden
 - Many objects but still easy API
 - 90%+ test coverage
+- Uses highest PHPStan detection level
 - Only uses TLS < 1.2 if not otherwise possible
 - Discourages SSL
 - DKIM signed message
 - Security is highly prioritized
-- Use IMAPv4 to read messages from your mailbox (no unmaintained extension required)
+- Use IMAPv4 to read messages from your mailbox (no extension required)
 - SMTP server for testing purposes
 - Great RFC compliance
 - Cast messages to valid string source